 Conclusion

 Considering the diverse investment landscape, Fixed Deposits (FDs) remain a secure choice for their guaranteed returns and safety.
 However, their limited growth potential and taxable interest income may not suit all investors.
 For those seeking alternatives, a wide array of options is available for them to choose from.
-Each option caters to specific financial goals, whether it’s regular income, capital preservation, or growth.
-To choose the best solution, you must evaluate your investment horizon and risk tolerance.
+Each option caters to specific financial goals, whether it's regular income, capital preservation, or growth.
+To choose the best solution, you must evaluate your investment horizon and risk tolerance and the post-tax yield of each asset.